openthread/spinel-spec/hbo/spinel-feature-hbo.md

 * Type: Read-Write
 * Packed-Encoding: `L`

-Octets: |       4
+Bytes: |       4
 :-------|:----------------
 Fields: | `PROP_HBO_MEM_MAX`

-Describes the number of bytes that may be offloaded from the NCP to the OS.
-Default value is zero, so this property must be set by the OS to a non-zero value before the NCP will begin offloading blocks.
+Describes the number of bytes that may be offloaded from the NCP to the AP.
+Default value is zero, so this property must be set by the AP to a non-zero value before the NCP will begin offloading blocks.

 This value is encoded as an unsigned 32-bit integer.